 As we’ve seen, these are just eating away your “useable income” at the bank.
 If you’re not using the limits reduce them and get confirmation letters from the companies to show the bank.

 Do you have a spare bedroom?
-Get a Boarder (otherwise known as a flatmate) in.
-The banks will usually allow up to $150 per week of boarder income which raises your annual income by $7,500.
-The banks usually allow a maximum of 2 Boarders so don’t go overboard with this!
+Get a boarder (otherwise known as a flatmate).
+The banks will usually allow $150-$200 per week of boarder income which raises your annual income by $7,500.
+The banks usually allow a maximum of 2 boarders so don’t go overboard (excuse the pun mwahaha!) with this.

-Only have a couple of hundred dollars left on your Student Loan?
+Only have a couple of hundred dollars left on your student loan?
 It may be worth paying this off beforehand.
-As long as, by paying it, you don’t end up using too much of your deposit (and creating a “Equity Hurdle”, you will free up a significant amount of income by removing the Student Loan payment from your payslip.
+As long as, by paying it, you don’t end up using too much of your deposit (thereby creating an “equity hurdle”), you will free up a significant amount of income by removing the student loan payment from your payslip.

-Are you under-renting your existing rental properties?
+Are you under-renting any existing rental properties?
 A $20 per week rental increase is an additional $1,000 per annum.
 This can make a surprising difference to how much mortgage you can borrow.